istore221/scala-geomovement-kafka-publisher/README.md

 ## Setting things Up

-Clone this repo to your desktop or download the tar archive, and run `./startup.sh` on project root dir.
+Clone this repo to your desktop or download the tar archive `where-is-my-go-jek-driver-master.tar.gz`, and run `./startup.sh` on project root dir.

 ```bash
 $ cd where-is-my-go-jek-driver